couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

  1. Once the document has been persisted to disk, the document can be indexed by the view mechanism.

-This sequence means that the view results are **Unhandled:** `[:unknown-tag :firstterm]` with what is stored in memory based on whether documents have been persisted to disk.
+This sequence means that the view results are `eventually consistent` with what is stored in memory based on whether documents have been persisted to disk.
 It is possible to write a document to the cluster, and access the index, without the newly written document appearing in the generated view index.

 Conversely, documents that have been stored with an expiry may continue to be included within the view index until the document has been removed from the